Have a Question About Retirement? We’re Happy to Help. No Sales Pitch, No Obligation.

 Individual, revocable trusts, and joint accounts should be your next stop for income in your retirement years.

-Sourcing income from your taxable investment accounts will assist with reducing tax liability as they will be taxed at capital gains rates (given they are held for more than one year) and will come from accounts that historically grow at a slower rate than do other forms of retirement accounts (accounts that are tax-deferred).
+Sourcing income from your taxable investment accounts will assist with reducing tax liability, as they will be taxed at capital gains rates (given they are held for more than one year) and will come from accounts that historically grow at a slower rate than do other forms of retirement accounts (tax-deferred accounts).

 Social Security

-Turning on your social security income is a great way to protect your remaining nest-egg and begin sourcing income from a social welfare program you’ve been paying into for your entire working life, but this decision isn’t as simple as the first two.
+Turning on your social security income can be a great way to help preserve your remaining nest-egg and begin sourcing income from a social welfare program you’ve been paying into for your entire working life, but this decision isn’t as simple as the first two.

 Tax-Deferred Retirement Accounts